-This sets the optimal timing.
-The default setting is [By SPD], which automatically configures the timing by reading the contents in the SPD (Serial Presence Detect) device.
-The EEPROM on the memory module stores critical parameter information about the module, such as memory type, size, speed, voltage interface, and module banks.
+This parameter allows you to set the optimal timings for items 2-5, depending on the memory modules that you are using.
+The default setting is [By SPD], which configures items 2-5 by reading the contents in the SPD (Serial Presence Detect) device.
+The EEPROM on the memory module stores critical information about the module, such as memory type, size, speed, voltage interface, and module banks.

 Configuration options: [User Defined] [By SPD]

-NOTE: The subfield below only be used if the SDRAM Configuration can be changed to [User Defined].
+NOTE!
+The following 4 SDRAM parameters appear only when you set the SDRAM Configuration to [User Defined].